gruntwork-io/cloud-nuke/CONTRIBUTING.md

 The maintainers for this repo will review your code and provide feedback.
 If everything looks good, they will merge the code and release a new version, which you'll be able to find in the [releases page](../../releases).

+### Bump the minor

+⚠️ New resources nuked by `cloud-nuke` should be marked as a **minor version bump** (`X` in `v0.X.Y`) to indicate backward incompatibilities.
+Previously, all new resources were considered backward compatible, but since new resources are included automatically (so you have to explicitly opt-out), users with CI practices around `cloud-nuke` would be surprised by new resources that are suddenly being picked up for deletion!
+This surprise is stronger for resources that are actively in use for any account, such as IAM Users.

+Please mark your PR as backward incompatible so that when a maintainer does the release process, we can provide better signals for users when we introduce a new resource.